-Last August, Mido continued its work in the design and architecture fields by announcing a partnership with the International Union of Architects.
-The brand ended up spending all of 2017 traveling the globe to visit some of the world’s most prominent buildings to pick the structure that would inspire Mido’s next watch.
+In 2017, Mido continued its work in the design and architecture fields by announcing a partnership with the International Union of Architects.
+The brand ended up spending that year traveling the globe to visit some of the world’s most prominent buildings to pick the structure that would inspire Mido’s next watch.
 Mido and the International Union of Architects eventually settled on the ascending nature of Frank Lloyd Wright’s Solomon R. Guggenheim Museum in New York City.
 Previous Mido watches inspired by architecture include 2015’s Big Ben Limited Edition, 2012’s Great Wall Gent Chronometer, and the All Dial Special Edition inspired by Rome’s famous Colosseum.

 Buildings by architect Zaha Hadid, who passed away in 2016, soar through the laws of mechanics and gravity to create forms that seem almost unreal.
 The spaces and lines of her Dongdaemun Design Plaza in Seoul, South Korea, seem to flow into one another, as do the individual elements in the design of the Endeavour Tourbillon Dual Time with an automatic caliber from H. Moser & Cie. ($75,000).
 The impression is further enhanced by the watch’s fumé dial with a color gradation that seems to arch three-dimensionally across the face.

 The Reverso is Jaeger-LeCoultre’s most popular and historically significant watch.
 Its art deco motif is mirrored in one of the greatest achievements of that period’s architecture as well: William Van Alen’s Chrysler Building in Manhattan.
 The timepiece and skyscraper share the same geometric forms and modernist ideals that the art deco movement is known for.